-The Class A Redeemable Preferred Stock and Class B Redeemable Preferred Stock rank equal to each other and shall same are the redemption provisions, limitations as to dividends and other distributions, qualifications and provided, however that the redemption provisions of the Class A Redeemable Preferred Stock and the Class B Redeemable Broterred Free Each outstanding share of Class A Redeemable Preferred Stock and Class B Redeemable Preferred Stock and the Class B Redeemable Preferred Stock and Class B Redeemable Preferred Stock and the Class B Redeemable Broterred Free A vote on all matters submitted to a vote of stockholders (or such lesser fraction of a vote as would be required with Preferred Stock and regulations of the NYSE relating to the Company's right to issue securities without obtaining a Hother of preferred stock shall vote together with holders of shares of common stock as one class in all matters beautived to a vote of stockholders.
+The Class A Redeemable Preferred Stock and Class B Redeemable Preferred Stock rank equal to each other and shall have the same preferences, rights, voting powers, restrictions, limitations as to dividends and other distributions, qualifications and terms; provided, however that the redemption provisions of the Class A Redeemable Preferred Stock and the Class B Redeemable Preferred Stock differ.
+Each outstanding share of Class A Redeemable Preferred Stock and Class B Redeemable Preferred Stock shall have one-fifth of a vote on all matters submitted to a vote of stockholders (or such lesser fraction of a vote as would be required to comply with the rules and regulations of the NYSE relating to the Company's right to issue securities without obtaining a stockholder vote).
+Holders of shares of preferred stock shall vote together with holders of shares of common stock as one class in all matters that would be subject to a vote of stockholders.

-The previously outstanding shares of Class A Redeemable Preferred Stock were converted into Class A common stock 28, 2006 PNb shares of the Class B Redeemable Preferred Stock have ever been issued.
+The previously outstanding shares of Class A Redeemable Preferred Stock were converted into Class A common stock on April 28, 2006.
+No shares of the Class B Redeemable Preferred Stock have ever been issued.

-In 2015 the Board approved Articles Supplementary to the Company's charter reclassifying and dds@00.00@shares of authorized but unissued Class A Redeemable Preferred Stocl2.000,000shares of authorized but unissued Class B Preferred Stock into undesignated preferred stock, par value0\$per share. define definition of the shares of Class A Preferred Stock and Class B Preferred Stock, the Company authority to issue0,000,00@shares of undesignated Preferred Stock and no shares of Class A Preferred Stock or Class B Stock.
-The Articles Supple field with the State Department of Assessments and Taxation of Maryland (the beat after a stock and no shares and Taxation of Maryland (the beat after a stock and no shares and Taxation of Maryland (the beat a stock and no shares and Taxation of Maryland (the beat a stock and no shares a stock and the stock and the beat and the stock and the beat and the stock and the s
+In 2015 the Board approved Articles Supplementary to the Company's charter reclassifying and designating 1,800,000 shares of authorized but unissued Class A Redeemable Preferred Stock and 2,000,000 shares of authorized but unissued Class B Redeemable Preferred Stock into undesignated preferred stock, par value \$0.001 per share, of the Company ("Preferred Stock").
+After giving effect to the reclassification and designation of the shares of Class A Preferred Stock and Class B Preferred Stock, the Company has authority to issue 10,000,000 shares of undesignated Preferred Stock and no shares of Class A Preferred Stock or Class B Preferred Stock.
+The Articles Supplementary were filed with the State Department of Assessments and Taxation of Maryland (the "SDAT") and became effective upon filing on December 21, 2015.

-In 2015 the Board approved Articles Supplementary to the Company's charter creating a new series of Preferred Stock as Setting Astronior Preferred Stock, par value 19 per share, of the Company (the "Series A Preferred Stock").
+In 2015 the Board approved Articles Supplementary to the Company's charter creating a new series of Preferred Stock designated as Series A Junior Preferred Stock, par value \$0.001 per share, of the Company (the "Series A Preferred Stock").
 The Articles Supplementary were filed with the SDAT and became effective upon filing on December 21, 2015.